 Yet, when a barrage of letter-bearing owls mysteriously arrive, Harry is whisked away to avoid learning his true identity.
 This leaves a barrelling mass of beard to hunt him down at a stormy remote island hovel.
 This half-giant, who calls himself Hagrid (Robbie Coltrane), is there to tell Harry that he is a wizard, that he is to start wizarding school immediately, and also to give him a birthday cake.
 The cake is badly needing the aid of a dictionary, but it’s a cake nonetheless, and it’s the thought that counts.

 It is about half-way through this film that the students of Hogwarts – the grand old castle of legend and Harry’s new school and home – vacate the premises to take the Christmas holidays at home.
-How religion fits in with the wizarding world, I’m not entirely sure, but maybe the wizarding world knows something we mere muggles don’t.
+How religion fits in with the wizarding world, I’m not entirely sure, but maybe the wizarding world knows something we mere muggles don’t (and don’t try and tell us that you haven’t tried a sort yourself into an online Hogwarts house quiz before!)
 This leaves Harry to his own devices in the castle alone.
 Well, not quite.
 Good old Ron (Rupert Grint) is still there.

 It’s a bittersweet awakening for Harry in his first year of school.
 He finds out he’s a wizard.
 He also discovers that he is at the centre of a blood feud that will eventually bring the wizarding world to its knees and almost kill everyone he knows.
 It’s probably a good Christmas lesson; you can’t have everything.
 But, believe it or not, there are better gifts in store.